-The Citi Rewards+ is available starting January 10, 2019.
-It doesn’t charge an annual fee and your “odd” purchase rewards roundup to the nearest 10 points.
+The Citi Rewards+℠ Card doesn’t charge an annual fee and your “odd” purchase rewards round up to the nearest 10 points.
 You also get a 10% redemption bonus.
 You can redeem your points for travel, cash, or gift cards.
-This card can help you maximize your daily spending, namely small dollar purchases.
+This card can help you maximize your daily spending, namely small-dollar purchases.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.